fernando-duarte/econ1500-china-game/REFACTOR-SUMMARY.md

 1. **Redundant Model Implementations**
    - Consolidated multiple Solow model implementations into a single canonical version in `china-growth-game/economic-model/solow_core.py`
-   - Created a unified wrapper for GameState implementations in `model/game_state.py` that points to the canonical implementation
+   - Created a centralized wrapper for GameState implementations in `model/game_state.py` that points to the canonical implementation

 2. **Redundant Server Implementations**
-   - Combined the functionality of both Express servers into a single unified server (`unified-server.js`)
+   - Combined the functionality of both Express servers into a single server (`server.js`)
    - Integrated Socket.IO for real-time communication
    - Preserved all existing API endpoints

 3. **Duplicate Service Implementations**
-   - Created a unified economic model service in `services/economic-model-service.js`
+   - Created a centralized economic model service in `services/economic-model-service.js`
    - Implemented a toggle for mock/API modes to support different development scenarios
    - Standardized the API interface

 4. **Configuration Redundancy**
-   - Created a unified environment configuration file (`.env.unified`)
+   - Created a centralized environment configuration file (`.env`)
    - Standardized environment variable names and added detailed comments
    - Removed redundant configuration files